hwilltester/portfolio/README.md

 - Promoted to the senior position after one and a half years
 - Delivered first Mobile App, Online Banking Platform, and Admin Portal, improving customer experience and driving digital banking adoption with over 90% rate
 - Successfully executed testing for Web-based Mortgage Application with a 90% user adoption rate
-- Contributed to MVP of Loan Origination System and Y omaBank Next Mobile Banking App
+- Contributed to MVP of Loan Origination System and YomaBank Next Mobile Banking App

 Junior Assistant <br>
 KBZ Bank Limited <br>